RC1242RC/RC1242RC.github.io/content/en/documentation/code/gambit_sphinx/Files/MSSMSpec_8hpp.md

             map_collection[Par::dimensionless].map2 = tmp_map;
          }
+         /// @}

+         /// @{ Pole_Mass - Pole mass parameters
          //
          // Functions utilising the "plain-vanilla" function signature
          // (Zero index member functions of model object) {
             typename MTget::fmap0 tmp_map;

+        /// PA: W mass is a prediction in most spectrum generators
+        /// so we need this.
+One tricky question is how to interface
+        /// spectrum generators which have different input / outputs
-            tmp_map["W+"] = &Model::get_MVWm_pole_slha;
+        /// *may* be ok to still mimic the FS way tmp_map["W+"] = &Model::get_MVWm_pole_slha;
             tmp_map["~g"] = &Model::get_MGlu_pole_slha;